samuel-gamelin/Rabbits-and-Foxes/README.md

 ## License and Disclaimer

 > This application is for educational purposes.
-JumpIN is a registered commercial product.
+JumpIN' is a registered commercial product.
 The developers are not responsible for the distribution of this product.